Alejogb1/job-board/blog-data/what-buffer-size-is-required-for-unpackfrom.md

 id: "what-buffer-size-is-required-for-unpackfrom"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 The question of buffer size with `unpack_from` in Python's `struct` module is one that I've encountered more times than I care to count, especially back when I was working on embedded systems communication protocols.
 It's a seemingly simple question, but the devil is, as they say, in the details.

-The short answer, before we delve deeper, is that the buffer size required by `unpack_from` must be *at least* as large as the size of the packed data format you're attempting to unpack, *plus* any offset you specify.
+The short answer, before we delve deeper, is that the buffer size required by `unpack_from` must be _at least_ as large as the size of the packed data format you're attempting to unpack, _plus_ any offset you specify.
 It's crucial not to underestimate this, or you'll run into `struct.error` exceptions, which can be quite frustrating to debug.

 The `unpack_from` method is specifically designed to work with buffer-like objects.
 These could be bytes, bytearrays, memoryviews, or even objects that implement the buffer protocol.
 It's the ability to unpack data from a specific location within these buffers that makes `unpack_from` so powerful, and equally prone to errors if the buffer is too small.